If you are in immediate danger or feel unsafe, call 911.

 HIV / AIDS

-Many sexual assault survivors concerned about contracting the HIV infection.
+Many sexual assault survivors are concerned about contracting the HIV infection.
 An HIV test may help you feel more comfortable.
-It is recommended that you get tested within the first week following the assault and again 6 weeks, 3, 6, and 12 months later.
+It is recommended that you get tested within the first week following the assault, again at 6 weeks, and then 3, 6, and 12 months later.
 Most county health departments will have information about free, anonymous HIV testing.